DevNiru2704/CONTEXT/README.md

 ---

+## Documentation Approach
-## Documentation Approacheature of this project, not an afterthought.
+Documentation is a core feature of this project, not an afterthought.

 For each step, the documentation will include:
 - What is being built